 2016 EDIT: Scales that can calculate bodyfat % etc are now inexpensive, e.g. Body Analysis Scale.
 I was lucky enough to buy one on special offer for £14.99.

 So, what happens if you eat too much carbohydrate but your body doesn't burn it fast enough?
 Initially, carbohydrate intake tops-up liver and muscle glycogen stores, which increases carbohydrate-burning to compensate.
 The liver can store about 70g of glycogen and muscles can store about 400g of glycogen.
 If, despite increased carbohydrate-burning, more carbohydrate is consumed than is burned, glycogen stores continue to fill.
 When glycogen stores become full, RER increases to 1.0 and 100% of energy is derived from carbohydrate.
-Getting 100% of energy from carbohydrate means that zero fat is burned, so filling glycogen stores to the brim by eating too much carbohydrate is not a good idea if you want to burn some body-fat.
+Getting 100% of energy from carbohydrate means that zero fat is burned, so keeping glycogen stores filled to the brim by chronically overeating carbohydrate is not a good idea if you want to burn some body-fat.

 Once glycogen stores are full, any additional intake of carbohydrate beyond that which is burned passes through the lipogenesis pathway - this basically means that carbs are turned into fat - which may end up as liver fat.
 But there's even worse news.
 Fat is secreted by the liver into the blood as triglycerides.
 This is bad for the cholesterol particles in your blood.
 See Cholesterol and Coronary Heart Disease.
 What happens if you eat too few carbs?
-As stated above, a "carbohydrate-burner" taking in insufficient carbohydrates could get hypoglycaemia & keel over.
+As stated above, someone exercising at a highish intensity taking in insufficient carbohydrates could get hypoglycaemia & keel over.